Skip to main content

 This program meets the educational requirements for licensed mental health counselors in Massachusetts, New Hampshire and many other states.

-With tuition under $43K and financial aid available, the average cost of our degree is comparable to or less than many public universities.
+With tuition under $44K for most students and financial aid available, the average cost of our degree is comparable to or less than many public universities.

 Apply for a nine-month, on-campus fellowship position and receive a 50–100 percent tuition discount during the first year (up to 36 credits).

-There is an ongoing mental health crisis in the United States and the need for licensed mental health counselors is growing at an exponential rate.
-Channel your passion for helping people into a rewarding career in mental health.
-Transform lives with your M.S. in Clinical Mental Health Counseling from Merrimack.
+There is an ongoing mental health crisis in the United States and the need for qualified mental health professionals is growing at an exponential rate.
+Channel your passion for helping others into a rewarding career with an M.S. in Clinical Mental Health Counseling from Merrimack.
+Choose between the LMHC licensure track or research (non-licensure) track and start making a difference in the lives of others.

 Term